 The major in Theatre with a concentration in scenography prepares students for advanced graduate study in the field and entry-level careers in performance design and technology.
 In addition to core course requirements, the concentration in scenography consists of 24 or 25 semester hours.
-The following 12 semester hours are required:
+Twelve semester hours from among the following are required: